-Other commentators called for frank and explicit recognition of basic rights in the Constitution, putting them "beyond the grasp of legislatures".76 Soothing voices, both lay and legal, have sought to minimise the significance of the decisions frightening to some.
-77 But leading industrial and mining figures attacked the Mabo decision especially.
-Mr Hugh Morgan, Managing Director of Western Mining Ltd, declared "The High Court has plunged property law into chaos and given substance to the ambition of Australian communists and the Bolshevik Left for a separate Aboriginal State ....78 This attack produced, in turn, an expression of concern by Chief Justice Mason, at a Judicial Conference at Cambridge, England, that a "concerted campaign" was being waged against the High Court by mining and pastoral interests and by some politicians.
-The Chief Justice stated:
+declared "[t]he High Court has plunged property law into chaos and given substance to the ambition of Australian communists and the Bolshevik Left for a separate Aboriginal State...".77 This attack produced, in turn, an expression of concern by Chief Justice Mason at a Judicial Conference at Cambridge, England, that a "concerted campaign" was being waged against the High Court by mining and pastoral interests and by some politicians.
+The Chief Justice stated:78

-"We live in an era in which what we are doing as Judges will be the subject of public attention and debate and that we must accustom ourselves to increasing and closer public scrutiny."79
+"We live in an era in which what we are doing as judges will be the subject of public attention and debate and we must accustom ourselves to increasing and closer public scrutiny."

-The evidence of attitudes and even of political retaliation can be seen in many big and little things.
-The effective dismissal of judicial officers by the reconstitution or abolition of their courts.
-The sometimes hysterical media campaign concerning allegedly "sexist" dispositions of judges.
-The establishment of a multitude of new complaint institutions and procedures.
-The growth of litigation attempting to make judges civilly liable for their actions as such. $^{80}$ Attacks on judges in intemperate language $^{81}$ based on ignorance of their decisions.
-The failure of the Law Officers to come to the defence of the judges. $^{82}$
+The evidence of attitudes and even of political retaliation can be seen in many big and little things; the effective dismissal of judicial officers by the reconstitution or abolition of their Courts; the sometimes hysterical media campaign concerning allegedly "sexist" dispositions of Judges; the establishment of a multitude of new complaint institutions and procedures; the growth of litigation attempting to make Judges civilly liable for their actions as such;79 attacks on Judges in intemperate language80 based on ignorance of their decisions; and the failure of the Law Officers to come to the defence of the Judges.81

-One member of the Australian Federal Parliament described the decision of the High Court (on the disqualification of an independent member who had been an Australian Rules football coach) as the opinion of "a bunch of pissants". $^{83}$
+One member of the Australia Federal Parliament described the decision of the High Court (on the disqualification of an independent member who had been an Australian Rules football coach) as the opinion of "a bunch of pissants".82